≡ Menu

 Treats and Snacks: What Needs to Be Changed?

-While you can occasionally give your dog his favorite treats, it is a safer option to stick to low-sodium, low-fat treats.
+While you can occasionally give your dog his favorite treats, it is safer to stick to low-sodium, low-fat treats.

 Water and Senior Dogs: Do Things Change?